chigozie-i/Stored-Procedure/README.md

 2. **Code Reusability**: By storing SQL code in procedures, you can reuse it across multiple applications and queries without having to rewrite it each time.
 This promotes consistency and reduces the chance of errors.

-3. **Performance Optimization**: Stored procedures are precompiled and stored on the database server, which can improve execution speed.
+3. **Performance Optimisation**: Stored procedures are precompiled and stored on the database server, which can improve execution speed.
 Additionally, they reduce network traffic by executing multiple SQL statements on the server rather than sending individual queries from client applications.

 4. **Security**: Stored procedures can help enhance security by controlling access to database objects.
 Instead of granting direct access to tables, you can grant permissions to execute specific procedures, allowing you to implement security policies and restrict data access more effectively.